iamkaran99/Email-Scrapper/README.md

 # Email-Scrapper
-Javascript based chrome extension that Finds emails from webpage
+Javascript based chrome extension that Finds emails from webpag